Hallelujah78/crossword-app/NOTES.md

 - SAGUARO had 12 unique candidates - V, B, T, A, O, S, L, C, Y, P, F, G
 - SPIGOT had 1 unique candidate - T or E
 - we can come back to this - important as we are not maximizing our chances of filling in all answers when constructing the crossword

+## Current Issue
+- The clue.intersection prop needs to be updated - it is showing old letters before our swap.
+- Even though we are setting React state, our UI is not being redrawn and we have to click save in vscode to get it to update!
+Obviously not ideal!